This post may contain affiliate links. Please read our disclosure policy.

 Assemble the Bowls:

-• Divide the beef into bowls with prepared rice and veggie salad.
-Top with the cilantro and basil.
-Serve with a wedge of lime.
+• Divide the beef into bowls with cooked rice and veggie salad.
+Top with cilantro and basil.
+Serve with a lime wedge.

 Notes